DexrnZacAttack/BinaryIO/README.md

 # BinaryIO
-BinaryIO for Node and Web environments, allows for reading data like a DataView but with built in position tracking.
+BinaryIO for Node and Web environments, allows for reading/writing data like a DataView but with built in position tracking.